unadlib/coaction/README.md

 This library operates in two primary modes:

-1. Single-Process Standard Mode:
+- Single-Process Standard Mode
   - In a standard webpage environment, the store is managed entirely within the webpage process.
-2. Multi-Process Shared Mode:
+- Multi-Process Shared Mode
   - The main process serves as the primary source of the shared state, utilizing transport for synchronization.
   - Webpage processes act as clients, accessing and manipulating the state asynchronously through a store.

 In multi-process mode, the library automatically determines the execution context based on the transport parameters, handling the synchronization processes seamlessly.